By Tom Roberts (look me up in the FNAL Phonebook)

 Some people claim to see a "signal" in this iconic experiment.
 Indeed there does appear to be a sinusoidal variation in their plots, with period ½ turn, just as any real signal would be.
 But an elementary error analysis shows these variations are not statistically significant.
 Appendix I of arxiv:physics/0608238 discusses this experiment, including the error analysis, and Section III of that paper shows why their noise appears to be a sinusoid with period ½ turn.
 There is no justification for claims of a real "signal" here.

 This experiment was re-analyzed in: R.S.
 Shankland, S.W.
 McCuskey, F.C.
-Leone and G. Kuerti, “New Analysis of the Interferometric Observations of Dayton C. Miller”, Rev. Mod.
+Leone and G. Kuerti, "New Analysis of the Interferometric Observations of Dayton C. Miller", Rev. Mod.
 Phys.
 27 pg 167–178 (1955).
 They re-examined Miller's original data logs and explained his non-null result as partly due to statistical fluctuations and partly due to local temperature conditions.
 Their re-analysis is consistent with a null result at all epochs during a year.
-They gave no justification for any correlation with sidereal time such as Miller reported.
+They gave no justification for any correlation with sidereal angle such as Miller reported.